 - Visit the Fountainhead Antique Auto Museum at Wedgewood Resort, with its impressive collection of historically significant automobiles produced in the U.S. prior to WWII.

 - Also on the UAF campus is the Georgeson Botanical Garden, a popular photo stop for visitors in summer with its showy flowers in bloom.
 A short drive from the main campus is the university’s Robert G. White Large Animal Research Station, which features caribou, musk oxen and reindeer.
-Or book online to walk with reindeer at the Running Reindeer Ranch.

 - Take a sightseeing cruise on the Chena River aboard the sternwheeler Discovery, or rent a canoe or kayak at Paddler’s Cove (behind Pioneer Park) and paddle the river yourself.